 Tasmania tint law source:

 Tasmanian Legislation, Vehicle and Traffic (Vehicle Standards) Regulations, Part 5 – General Safety Requirements, Division 1 – All Vehicles, Section 47: Window Tinting.

-Tasmanian tinting laws are in effect since July 2014, with latest update in November 2018.
+Tasmanian tinting laws are in effect since July 2014, with latest change in November 2018.